 Products of a lighter and thinner consistency like leave in conditioners, oils, and shampoos are typically in tall slim bottles.
 They have mouth openings like lotion that help you have more control over what you’re letting out of the bottle.
 Bottles with a small push spray pump are not getting my attention.
 It takes forever being that only a small amount of product releases per spray.
 I need something that will be easy to apply in an appropriate amount when I am doing my hair!
 Doing my hair already takes long enough as it is.

-I typically enjoy lighter colors and stray away from labels that are too busy.
+I typically enjoy lighter colors on labels and stray away from labels that are too busy.
 Have you ever seen a label with so many decorations and pictures and find yourself struggling to find the name of it?
 I want to know exactly what this product does, meaning all the specs should be listed on the bottle itself.
 I don’t want to have to Google “what is a hair custard crème brulee” while in store and research what it’ll do for my hair.
 Metallic and/or shimmery labels come off gimmicky and I cannot take it serious enough to spend money on it.
 Concise and straightforward labels always win.

 Concise & straightforward labels always win.

 I also value when a product has directions.
 I know most of us don’t read them but it informs you of how to use the product and suggests when in your regimen it would fit best.
-It helps for a brand to have a streamlined look when it comes to their product lines, so you’ll want to but all of it!

 Check out this article that has more information on this topic specifically in the ethnic hair community!